Miss Violence

-Miss Violence is a 2013 Greek psychological thriller film directed by Alexandros Avranas.
+Miss Violence is a 2013 Greek psychological thriller film directed and written by Alexandros Avranas.
+The plot revolves around a family whose young granddaughter mysteriously committed suicide.
 The film was nominated upon its release for 8 Hellenic Film Academy Awards, winning 2: for Best Actor (Themis Panou) and Best Supporting Actress (Renni Pittaki).
 It also won the Aluminum Horse for Best Script at the Stockholm International Film Festival.

 Plot

-On her eleventh birthday, Angeliki commits suicide by jumping off the balcony of her family's apartment.
-The incident thoroughly affects the family members, who inform the police to investigate the event.
-In response, the police suspiciously asks them whether Angeliki may had suffered a domestic trauma.